dreadl0ck/zeus/README.md

 #     - bin/file2
 ```

-The *dependencies* header field allows to specficy multiple commands, by supplying a commandChain or a single command.
+The *dependencies* header field allows you to specify multiple commands, by supplying a commandChain or a single command.

 Each element in the commandChain will be executed in order, prior to the execution of the current script,
 and skipped if all its outputs files or directories exist.